etag/user_documentation/User_Guide_for_ETAG.md

 - Visit [ETAG](https://head.ouetag.org).
 - FIXME: Get a username and password if you don't have one.
 - Log in with your username and password.
 - Format three files following these templates and examples.
+See the In depth documentation, below, for details on what the fields/columns represent.
     - Tagged Data: [template](https://osf.io/jzf3b/),  example
     - Reader Data: [template](https://osf.io/fv5cw/),   example
     - RFID Reads: [template](https://osf.io/mxtue/), [example](https://osf.io/znd7u/)